Australian Market Modestly Lower

 Top-Rankings

-Börse aktuell - Live TickerUS-Konjunkturdaten im Fokus: SMI und DAX schliessen leicht im Minus -- US-Börsen schliessen uneinheitlich -- Börsen in Asien schlussendlich in Grün
+Börse aktuell - Live TickerZinspolitik im Fokus: SMI und DAX schliessen im Minus -- US-Börsen mit wenig Veränderung -- Asiens Börsen letztlich uneins

-Der heimische sowie der deutsche Aktienmarkt haben zur Wochenmitte leicht nachgegeben.
-An der Wall Street ging es in unterschiedliche Richtungen.
-Die Börsen in Fernost legten am Mittwoch zu.
+Sowohl der heimische als auch der deutsche Aktienmarkt zeigten sich am Dienstag unterhalb der Nulllinie.
+Die US-Börsen schlossen am Dienstag nur moderat tiefer.
+Die grössten Börsen Asiens bewegten sich am Dienstag mit wechselnden Vorzeichen.

 finanzen.net News